AFC Champions League 2021: AIFF lodges complaint against Persepolis' social media post | Goal.com

 AFC Champions League 2021: AIFF lodges complaint against Persepolis' social media post

-The All India Football Federation (AIFF) has formally lodged a complaint with the Asian Football Confederation (AFC) against the Iranian club Persepolis for their social media behaviour.
+The All India Football Federation (AIFF) has formally lodged a complaint with the Asian Football Confederation (AFC) against the Iranian club Persepolis for their social media behaviour, Goal can confirm.

 Persepolis is competing in the group stage of the 2021 AFC Champions League which is currently being hosted in Goa.
 They are clubbed alongside FC Goa, Al Wahda and Al Rayyan in Group E.